robert/robert.github.com/_posts/2020-05-26-a-blogging-style-guide-vol-2.md

 </a>
 </p>

-Some of my favorites include:
+Some of my favorite snippets include:

 * She was putting it in terms that he could relate to, which he both hated and appreciated
 * When the kids are exuberant and the adults are drunk and you're neither
 * I took refuge in a church where you could bring in outside food
 * If you want the wisdom then you'll have to wade through the exposition first

-## Ideas
+## Post ideas

 * Keep a list of writing by other people that you wish you had written
 * When someone asks you a question, that's a good excuse for a blog post